-7.18.
+6.19.
 Apartment balconies and gardens are proposed across the site.
 Based on the results of the noise modelling, noise levels in all gardens will meet the guidance criteria.
 A small number of balconies which directly overlook the primary site access road will marginally exceed the criteria.
-The excess in noise levels is no greater than 3dB.

-7.19.
-The facades where balconies will marginally exceed the guidance criteria are shown in Figure 7-2.
+The excess above the criteria is no greater than 3dB.
+Facades where balconies marginally exceed the guidance criteria are shown in Figure 6-2.

-Figure 7-2: Balconies which Marginally Exceed the Guidance Criteria
+Figure 6-2: Balconies which Marginally Exceed the Guidance Criteria

-7.20.
-A communal amenity space is proposed along the western boundary of the site the site as shown in Figure 7-3.
+6.20.
+A communal amenity space is proposed at the site as shown in Figure 6-3.

-Figure 7-3: Communal Amenity Space
+Figure 6-3: Communal Amenity Space

-7.21.
+6.21.
 The noise modelling indicates that noise levels will be below 50dB $L{Aeq,T}$ across the amenity spaces.
 Therefore, all residents have access to a shared amenity space with external sound levels which are lower than 50dB $L{Aeq,T}$.

-7.22.
-The site is located to the west of Ford and the wider development which is situated within and will expand upon the existing urban environment.
-The site is also close to the strategic rail and highway transport networks in the area.
+6.22.
+The site layout has been developed to reduce noise levels in private amenity areas by as much as possible.
+The site is located at the west of Ford and the wider development which is situated within and will expand upon the existing urban environment.
+The site is also close to the strategic highway transport network in the area.

-7.23.
+6.23.
 Therefore as set out in the guidance, the marginal excess above the guidance criteria at a small number of balconies should not be a reason to prohibit development.

-8. Conclusions
+7. Conclusions